-The image below shows the group's organisational structure.
+The image below shows the group's simplified organisational structure for the purpose of this statement.

 Gamuda was established in Australia in 2019 and focuses on the core business of infrastructure design, construction, operation, and maintenance.
 Areas in which we operate include roads, bridges, tunnelling, rail, dams and energy.